Scriptpath-labs/.github/profile/README.md

-# ScriptPath
+# ScriptPath Labs Pty Ltd

-**Prescription fulfilment coordination infrastructure**

-ScriptPath is an Australian platform that introduces real-time coordination between patients holding valid electronic prescription tokens and pharmacies that may be able to fulfil them.

-It provides a visibility layer across the prescription fulfilment process, enabling more efficient interaction between existing participants.
+**Australian health software engineering company building interoperable digital health infrastructure.**

 ---

-## Positioning
+## Overview

-ScriptPath operates as infrastructure within the prescription ecosystem.

-- A coordination layer between patients and pharmacies
-- Infrastructure — not a provider
-- Designed to integrate with existing digital health systems
+ScriptPath Labs Pty Ltd develops backend-centric systems designed to integrate with Australia’s national digital health environment.

-- Enhances workflows without replacing them
+The company focuses on:

+- interoperable system design
+- secure, identity-aware architectures
+- prescription and medication workflow coordination
+- infrastructure that improves interaction between existing healthcare participants

+The approach is infrastructure-first: building systems that enable **coordinated behaviour across distributed systems**, rather than replacing them.

 ---

-## System Role

-Electronic prescribing enables token portability, but does not provide network-level visibility.

-ScriptPath addresses this gap by enabling:
+## Flagship System: ScriptPath

+**ScriptPath** is the primary platform developed by ScriptPath Labs.

+It is a prescription fulfilment coordination system that introduces a network-aware interaction layer between:

+- patients holding valid electronic prescriptions
-- Forward visibility of potential fulfilment options
+- pharmacies capable of fulfilment
-- Pharmacy-side signalling of availability
-- Coordination prior to physical presentation

-Over time, this supports a transition toward:

-**network-aware, coordination-first fulfilment behaviour**
+The system provides a visibility and coordination layer across the prescription lifecycle, addressing gaps in existing workflows where discovery and availability are otherwise opaque.

 ---

-## Approach
+## System Context

-- Token-based coordination model
-- Coverage and density-aware matching
+Within electronic prescribing environments:

+- prescriptions are portable
+- fulfilment is locally resolved
+- visibility across participants is limited

+ScriptPath introduces a coordination layer that enables:

-- Location-informed interaction layer
+- earlier-stage interaction between participants
-- Scalable, multi-tenant architecture
-- Designed for interoperability within national infrastructure
+- improved visibility of fulfilment pathways
+- more efficient alignment between demand and supply

+This supports a shift toward:

+> **network-aware fulfilment behaviour**

 ---

+## Architecture Approach

+ScriptPath Labs builds systems with a consistent set of architectural principles:

+- server-mediated integrations with external systems
+- clear separation between client applications and integration layers
+- centralised control over identity, access, and data exchange
+- deterministic audit and traceability of system interactions

+The focus is on **controlled integration boundaries and predictable system behaviour**, rather than direct coupling between participants.

+---

+## Integration Philosophy

+Systems are designed to operate within existing national infrastructure frameworks.

+Key characteristics include:

+- standards-aligned integration patterns
+- secure, certificate-based communication
+- strict handling of identity and access contexts
+- controlled interaction with external system state

+All integrations are treated as **bounded, auditable interactions**, not shared state systems.

+---

+## Data Strategy

+ScriptPath Labs applies structured approaches to:

+- medication normalisation
+- equivalence handling
+- data consistency across participants

+Processing is designed to support **efficient coordination at runtime**, with complexity handled outside of user interaction paths.

+---

+## Coordination Model

+The platform operates on a coordination-first model:

+- prescriptions are treated as transferable fulfilment artefacts
+- fulfilment decisions are informed prior to physical interaction
+- system behaviour is driven by availability, proximity, and compatibility signals

+This enables more efficient matching between patients and pharmacies without altering underlying prescribing workflows.

+---

+## Security and Identity

+- strong separation between individual and organisational identity contexts
+- role-based access controls across system boundaries
+- secure handling of healthcare identifiers
+- full auditability of sensitive operations

+All interactions are:

+- authenticated
+- authorised
+- traceable

+---

+## Engineering Focus

+ScriptPath Labs prioritises:

+- reliability and predictability in distributed environments
+- scalability across geographically distributed participants
+- auditability and compliance alignment
+- maintainable, evolvable system design

+---

 ## Status

-Actively building and progressing toward integration within the Australian digital health environment.
+Actively building and progressing toward integration within the Australian digital health ecosystem.

 ---